"Is Taking a Multivitamin Worth the Risks?" Review

 Multivitamins are often discussed in the media and online, though their use is rarely recommended against.
 Many articles and experts recommend a multivitamin as a general health supplement.
 However, multivitamins are made up of many different compounds, and it's never a good idea to take a variety of supplements without a good and well-researched reason to do so.

-Personal Trainer Wisdom: In 2005, I found out from my doctor that my level of triglycerides were very high (300…and anything above 150 is considered high).
-What his first response?
+Personal Trainer Wisdom: In 2005, I found out from my doctor that my level of triglycerides was very high (300…and anything above 150 is considered high).
+What was his first response?
 A statin, of course.
 Considering that I didn’t want a lifetime dependency on a drug nor the extra work for my kidneys, I refused the doctor’s prescription.
 Within 3 years, my triglyceride levels returned to normal due to a change in my diet.
-Moral of the story: Taking a pill can be easy but not always necessary (or safe) to achieve your health goals.
-Why do you take supplements or pills?
+Moral of the story: Taking a pill can be easy, but not always necessary (or safe) to achieve your health goals.
+Why do you take supplements or medications?
 Do you have a deficiency?
 Are you taking the easy way out?
 Are you only taking a multivitamin to counter your unhealthy diet?
-While not all deficiencies, diseases, or disorders can be completely remedied by our food intake, shouldn’t you take the safest, most nutrient dense approach when you can though?
+While not all deficiencies, diseases, or disorders can be remedied entirely by our food intake, shouldn’t you take the safest, most nutrient-dense approach when you can, though?

 The Standard Multivitamin